ghc-proposals/ghc-proposals/proposals/0000-type-annotated-quoters.rst

 Motivation
 ------------

 ``QuasiQuoter`` is a powerful tool to do compilation time code constrcution, but the type ``QuasiQuoter`` is rather uninformative, especially when it's an expression quoter.
 Those ``QuasiQuoter`` s appeared in documents on hackage not only didn't give users useful information, but also scared beginners away.
-If an expression quoter's type can carry spliced expression's type, these problem are relieved.
+If an expression quoter's type can carry spliced expression's type, these problems are relieved.

 Proposed Change Specification